 It assumed form.
 Curtis Hansen’s final form, as a world that, yes, I created, but as a world that I could not have imagined.

 During the period portrayed in Curtis Hanson and Brian Helgeland’s adaptation of L.A.
 Confidential, the Los Angeles Police Department was a notoriously corrupt institution.
-At the time, I’m sure that was hard to imagine, but real life’s not black and white.
-Good guys aren’t necessarily good.
 James Ellroy’s novel, the third of his L.A.
 Quartet (The Black Dahlia, The Big Nowhere, L.A.
 Confidential, White Jazz), fictionalizes ill-favored facets of LAPD history in an expansive, seventy-eight chapter masterstroke that covers a wide array of characters and events from the years 1950 to 1958.
 Screenwriters Hanson and Helgeland took a great deal of liberty with Ellroy’s structure.
 The consolidation and reorganization of the novel is a study in multiple characters developing around clear, unifying goals.

 In the early morning of December 25, 1951, a Christmas celebration was well underway at Los Angeles’ Central station when a rumor ignited the room and set off the alcohol fueled tempers of the hard-partying officers like a powder keg.
 Many believed that a fellow officer had lost an eye during a brawl with six prisoners held in detention.
 The truth was that the officer had only suffered a black eye.
 Nevertheless, these upholders of justice weren’t going to let something as trivial as due process get in the way of vengeance.
 The prisoners (four Hispanic and two white) were savagely beaten by over fifty officers for ninety-five minutes.
 They were then transferred with their broken bones and ruptured organs to Lincoln Heights Jail and beaten again.
 Initially covered up by the department, Mexican-American advocacy groups refused to keep quiet and let it be another incident swept under the rug.
 The ensuing media blitz led to the first grand jury indictments and criminal convictions for excessive force in L.A.P.D. history.